nijibabulu/itree/README.md

 * **`itree` is fast**

 `itree` implements an augmented search tree optmized for searching sets of intervals.
-The following[[1]](#notes) benchmarks the performance of inserting, removing and searching for random intervals taken from the human chromosome 12 Gencode genes:
+The following benchmarks the performance of inserting, removing and searching for random intervals taken from the human chromosome 12 Gencode genes[[1]](#notes):

 <img src="benchmarking/benchmarking.png" alt="benchmarking" width="500" />